hcmarchezi/rorm/README.md

 Mapping Strategy Options
 ========================

-Mapping strategy can be different depending on the situation and the software engineer's objectives.
-A good ORM could support at least two of the most used strategies listed below.

 * Hash-based Mapping

 Domain objects are mapped to the database by using a hash that describes their representation in the database.